brianrackle/brianrackle.github.io/_posts/2014-08-03-easy-timing.md

 author: brian
 ---

-Timing in C++ is annoying.
-There are so many different ways to accomplish timing, all of which involve C functions.
-Also, timing tends to clutter code with blocks like:
+Timing in C++ can be tedious.
+There are so many different ways to accomplish stop-watch functionality, all of which involve C functions.
+Thankfully, C++11 introduces a brand new header that makes it easy time things accurately with very little code.
+C++11 once again saves the world from unclear C-style code, and provides a great specification for handling time in many different ways.

+The old C-style way of timing something:

 {% highlight c++ %}
 clock_t begin = clock();